 These were both complimented by a visual graphic designed by our in house graphic designer, which ranked all of the best selling video games in a neat table - from the game with the highest carbon footprint right down to the lowest - that is easy for consumers and journalists to digest.

 When outreaching the piece, we relied on our exceptional knowledge of outreach tools and our strong network of high profile journalists to grant the campaign the attention it deserved.
-By looking beyond conventional methods of outreach, our Digital PR experts were able to reach everyone that would care, and focus on niche sites with extremely high DA scores and relevance to our client.
+By looking beyond conventional methods of outreach, our Digital PR company was able to reach everyone that would care, and focus on niche sites with extremely high DA scores and relevance to our client.

 Owing to these being the world’s best selling video games, we were seeking global coverage - which we quickly achieved.
 The campaign quickly picked up high authority DA placements across Europe, including Bulgaria, Romania, Switzerland and Germany!